TouchWood Editions is an independent book publisher based in Victoria, BC, Canada.

 We are a small team of creatives who share a big love of eating, drinking, exploring the region, and diving into stories that expand and deepen our worldview.
 Our best work happens when creating beautiful books on topics that ignite our passion: food and wine, regional history, art and photography, gardening and pets, house and home, and quality literary fiction titles.

 Individually and collectively, we value how these topics speak to our sense of belonging and place.
-In this spirit, we acknowledge and respect the Lekwungen-speaking Peoples on whose traditional territories we work and live, and the Songhees, Esquimalt and WSANEC peoples whose historical relationships with the land continue to this day.
+In this spirit, we gratefully acknowledge that the land on which we live and work is within the traditional territories of the Lkwungen (Esquimalt, and Songhees), Malahat, Pacheedaht, Scia’new, T’Sou-ke and W̱SÁNEĆ (Pauquachin, Tsartlip, Tsawout, Tseycum) peoples.

 You’ve probably heard the phrase, “knock on wood.”
 The British version is “touch wood.”
 This little ritual is akin to crossing your fingers, a simple gesture meant to seek blessings and luck.
 Some say that to touch a tree is to seek a blessing from the benevolent spirit that inhabits it, and others say that this phrase has its origins in the auction house: when the auctioneer’s gavel finally strikes its wooden block, the item you’ve bid on becomes yours.
 We like to think our readers receive a little blessing every time they touch the pages of one of our books.